 In the annual spring auditions, each student must demonstrate appropriate competence in the major before a faculty committee.
 Consult with an advisor for format and standards upon admission to the degree program.

-Students must participate in auditions for all theatre productions or make portfolio presentations.
+Students must participate in auditions for all theatre productions.

 See Bachelor's Degree Requirements for complete details on general degree requirements.
 A minimum of 39 units, including those required for the major, must be upper division.